-This should also list the virtual comport number it is using.
-If it does not show up under ports or there is a yellow exclamation symbol next to it then there is a problem with the driver or the physical device.
-Read the convertor's installation manual for help.
+This should also list the virtual com port number it is using (COM3 in the example above).
+If it does not show up under ports or there is a "yellow exclamation" symbol next to it then there is a problem with the driver, the USB connection/cable or the scale.
+If there is a "red cross" next to it - this could mean the device is disabled, try right clicking on the USB connection/virtual com port and enabling it.

-Assuming all is ok so far then you can try connecting the USB to RS232 convertor to the scale.
-A basic communication test should be executed to make sure data is flowing correctly from the scale to the computer.
+Assuming all is ok so far then you can perform a basic communication test to make sure data is flowing correctly from the scale to the computer.
 A program like HyperTerminal on MS Windows XP can be used, though this program is not included on later operating systems like MS Vista & Windows 7.
 Alternatively you can use a free program like Putty.